Learn what is conversational AI, how it works and how your organisation can use it to provide delightful customer experiences.

 When implementing conversational AI for the first time, businesses find the costs expensive.
 However, in the long run, it shows a quick ROI.
 The challenge lies in trusting the AI and making the first investment.
 If the AI is not good, companies will not benefit from it.

 7. Discovery and adoption

-Soon after implementation, businesses using conversational AI suffer from a lack of customers using chatbots to interact with them.
-Companies need to put in some effort to inform their users about the different channels of communication now available to them and the benefits they can see from it.
+Soon after implementation, businesses using CAI suffer from a lack of customers using chatbots to interact with them.
+Companies need to put in some effort to inform their users about the different channels of communication now available to them and the benefits they can see from them.

 A conversational AI platform can personalise customer conversations if it integrates with other tools and the tech stack of a company.
 During the implementation stage, this becomes one of the biggest challenges – the platform is not compatible with other software.
 Integrations are important for seamless syncing and personalising the customer experience.

 Customers want human interactions.
 And when it comes to complex queries, the conversational AI platform needs to hand over the chat to a human agent.
 While implementing the platform, adding agents/departments to the platform and ensuring the handover is smooth and to the right person can be a challenge for some.

 However, once you overcome these challenges, there are many benefits to gain from this technology.

 Suggested Reading: 12 Things to Consider Before Selecting a Conversational AI

 The conversational AI market is growing at a rapid pace.
 The global market size of conversational AI in 2021 was USD 6.8 billion and is expected to grow to USD 18.4 billion by 2026.